 Description

-The raw brass is polished mechanically then brushed manually, it then receives a decoration of nickel and then chrome by electrolysis in several passes.
-The part then receives a titanium decoration by vapor phase under vacuum.
+The raw brass is mechanically polished then brushed, it then receives a nickel and then chrome decoration by electrolysis.
+The piece is given a titanium decoration by vacuum steam.

 Lightly brushed and satin, this black finish is very elegant.